gozepolat/priors/reusability/README.md

   - **March10/2023:** Illustrative code release for review
-    * A simple counting algorithm is given [here](reusability/graph/dag.py) for estimating the number of contexts for each learnable parameter.
+    * A very simple counting algorithm is given [here](reusability/graph/dag.py) for estimating the number of contexts for each learnable parameter.
+    * Implementation of scope for aggressive parameter sharing is given [here](reusability/aggressive_sharing/scoped_conv.py)
     * A sample notebook is provided [here](reusability/examples/sample_analyze_efficientnetv2b0.ipynb) for a demonstration of the graph analysis results from the paper.
-    * Implementation of scope for aggressive parameter sharing is given [here](reusability/aggressive_sharing/scoped_conv.py)
+    * A sample [notebook](reusability/examples/sample_analyze_figures.ipynb) reproduces the results from the below examples.

   - **Next**: Full code release after acceptance.

 ## The reusability prior